 [2020 Update: This was an experiment, and is not a necessary step in making Cannabis infused coconut oil.
 Some readers have had issues with the weed wash technique, especially if using lecithin in the infusion or if using another oil.
 I’ve only tried this with coconut oil that did not include lecithin and as you see from the experiment below, it can be temperamental.
 Some readers love it so we’re keeping it up if you want to experiment with it.

-To avoid the issue of non separation (aka soggy weed oil) is to add the lecithin to the infused coconut oil after the weed wash.
+One way to potentially avoid the issue of non-separation (aka soggy weed oil) is to add the lecithin to the infused coconut oil after the weed wash.
 Another is to use concentrates to reduce the flavor in your infusion.
-[Please let us know in the comments below if you love another method that you'd like to share.
-This is a community and we all learn better from everyone's experiences ?]
+Please let us know in the comments below if you love another method that you’d like to share.
+This is a community and we all learn better from everyone’s experiences.]

 One of the questions I get asked the most is, “how do I get some of the weed taste out of weed oil?”